 GoDaddy backed one of the most destructive laws ever to threaten the internet.
 It was only after 50,000 GoDaddy users left in protest that they changed course.

-While I applaud GoDaddy for finally coming out against SOPA, the fact is that we can’t trust them to protect the internet. it also shows us that if enough people transfer away from GoDaddy due to the offensive ads, that they might change course on that as well.
+While I applaud GoDaddy for finally coming out against SOPA, the fact is that we can’t trust them to protect the internet.
+It also shows us that if enough people transfer away from GoDaddy due to the offensive ads, that they might change course on that as well.

 The Good News